 Pressure therapy has been the preferred conservative management for both the preventive case and treatment of hypertrophic scars and keloids since the 1970’s.
 In addition, therapies that include steroid injections, silicone gel sheeting, radiotherapy, laser therapy or flavonoids (Madera skin care gel) can provide relief to both hypertrophic and keloid scars.
 However, hypertrophic scars have a higher success rate with most of these treatments compared to keloids.

 Compared to hypertrophic scars, keloids have limited treatment options and can remain problematic for indefinite periods of time.

 Most importantly, hypertrophic scars can be successfully eliminated surgically.
 Keloids are much more difficult to treat surgically as they have a 50% rate of recurrence following excision.
 However, if keloid excision is accompanied by corticosteroid injections, the success rate of keloid removal can be higher.

 Lastly, there are a number of emerging therapies being developed to treat keloids.
 These include intralesional injections with chemotherapy agents such as Bleomycin and 5-Fluorouacil.
-You can find information about these therapies in this peer revieved paper published by Molecular Medicine Journal.
+You can find information about these therapies in this peer reviewed paper published by Molecular Medicine Journal.

 Scarring is always a concern for patients wishing to undergo a plastic surgery procedure to address other concerns.
-Learn more about what our typical tummy tuck scars look like or what breast lift scar options include.
+Learn more about what our typical Tummy tuck scars look like or what Breast lift scar options include.

 As always, it is important to weigh the pros and cons of elective surgery to determine if the rewards of the procedure outweigh the potential risks, including hypertrophic or keloid scars.